algunes/TechLog/README.md

-This is an open source JAVA web application project which can be used by any small scale tech company for storing and managing technical sales, stock tracking, client info and technical service records.
-I'am going to use JDBC, Servlets, JSP and Mysql.
+This is an open source Java web application project which can be used by any small scale tech company for storing and managing technical sales, stock tracking, client info and technical service records.
+I'am using servlets, JSPs, Jdbc and Mysql.